sarahliuakl/sarah.xin/posts/2025-google-reviews-transform-kiwi-business.md

-# From Zero to Five Stars: How Google Reviews Can Transform Your Kiwi Business
+# How Google Reviews Can Transform Your Kiwi Business

 ## The Nightmare of the Vanishing Reviews: Are You Ready for Digital Survival?